caffedrine/DFRobot/Qt/libs/Readme.md

 ### bUILDING EXAMPLE:
 ```

-//Defining 4 motors with it's speed and direction
+// Defining 4 motors with it's speed and direction

-DataStructure data(4);
+DataStructure data(4); 4 = number of motors
 data.setMotorInfo(1, 100, DataStructure::DIRECTION::FORWARD);
 data.setMotorInfo(2, 200, DataStructure::DIRECTION::FORWARD);
 data.setMotorInfo(3, 300, DataStructure::DIRECTION::BACKWARD);
 data.setMotorInfo(4, 400, DataStructure::DIRECTION::BACKWARD);

+// Setting up a variable called speed
+data.setSpeed(255);

+// Also setting a variable which mean steering
+data.setSteering(123);

 //Building string which will be send to the other side
+std::string finalStr = data.buildDataString();				// the string which can be parsed
 ```

+### Parsing example

 ```
+// Assuming that this string was received:
+std::string = yourFunctionToGetStr();

+DataStructure data(4);
+if(data.parseDataString( str ))
+	// We have a valid string parsed and stored inside *data*
+else
+	// Invalid data to be parsed

+//Now just get data out from structure

+//First motor
+data.getMotorInfo(1).id
+data.getMotorInfo(1).speed
+data.getMotorInfo(1).direction

+//Get speed variable
+data.getSpeed().currentVal;

+// Get steering
+data.getSteering().currentVal;

 ```